Theo-Panella/BastionHost_Project/ACL_Subnets_beggining.md

 ## ⚠️ IMPORTANT ⚠️
  - We are talking about ACL (StateLess comunication)
  - See the advice in the end of the document
- - In this case i gave to the ACL the possibility to pass all the traffic, but this isn't the most secure way, if you will do a company aplication, try to study the protocols that will be use in this network and specify to use the minimum amount of protocols.
-Then the network will be more secure and you have limited the ways of access from invaders
+ - In this case i gave to the ACLs the possibility to pass all the traffic, but this isn't the most secure way, if you will do a company aplication, try to study the protocols that will be use in this network and specify to use the minimum amount of protocols.
+Then the network will be more secure and you will be limiting the ways of access from invaders

 ## 🖧 ACL-SubNet_A: